helgihaf/DnDSurvival/README.md

 * Force it open.
 Str check.
 * Damage door by attacking it, door hp set by DM.
 * Knock spell or similar magic

+# Resting
+## Short Rest
+* Min 1 hour long
+* Spend one or more Hit Dice up to maximum: Roll Hit Dice and add CON modifier.

+### Long Rest
+* Min 8 hours
+* Max 2 hours on watch
+* Regain all lost hit points
+* Regain spent Hit Dice up to 1/2 of total (see short rest).